-Some time ago the github repo has been prepared to run tests on travis-ci.
-At the same time, it was configured to ship coverage reports to https://coveralls.io site.
+Some time ago the github repo has been prepared to run tests on travis-ci and appveyor.
+At the same time, it was configured to ship coverage reports to https://codecov.io site.

 A little bit of introduction

 - coverage is a metric (sometimes not as precise as I'd wish) too see how many parts of a piece of code gets tested

 - Web2py ATM includes tests only for gluon code, not for gluon/contrib modules.

 - we leverage travis-ci and appveyor to test every commit against python 2.5, 2.6, 2.7 and pypy

 - web2py extrapolated pydal in a separate repo, but the same considerations apply...code runs for SQLite, MySQL,Postgresql,mongodb,GAE on travis-ci and mssql on appveyor

 Here I'll explain how you can replicate what happens on travis-ci and on codecov.io with your python interpreter.

 Web2py executes tests simply with ./web2py.py --run_system_tests .
 A few of them are run on pydal just to test if something breaks with the integration.
 Extensive pydal tests are instead run within the separate project

 By default, tests are run against a "sqlite:memory" database.
 To force both web2py and pydal tests to happen on a particular database, you need to set an environmental variable “DB” that is the uri of your database.